Krillh/Airzlinshire/Gvar/Old Gvar.md

 - /hitshon/: where
 - /hipshin/: how
 - /hipshon/: can
-- /hipshif/: what*
+- \*/hipshif/: what

 For example, you could say, /hipshin pin e tasi o pnin/ -> how did you do that?
 When speaking, question markers usually have a falling tone.
 This is the only consistent example of tone in [[Old Gvar]].

-\* /hipshif/ is a more interesting case than the rest.
-To ash
+\* /hipshif/ is a slightly more interesting case than the rest.
+To ask "what is this thing?", you would say /hipshif pnapnen e dyo oe/.
+Notice how you literally say "what this-thing is itself?", the verb /dyo/ (to be) is reflexive.
+Or a simpler case /hipshif pnin e dyo oe/ -> "what is that?"
 ## Forming Requests and Commands
 Like with questions, requests are formed by putting a request marker (particle) at the start of a sentence.
 All request markers start with /hya/.
 Unlike questions markers, these aren't combined with other roots to add meaning, they only have suffixes for different connotations.
 - /hyan/: informal question (most common)